Simple Vegetarian Jollof Rice

 What is Jollof Rice

 Jollof Rice is a spicy tomato based rice dish found across Western Sub Sahara Africa.
 From Senegal to Nigeria, each part of this region has their own unique twist of the recipe.
-Jollof is know to have originated in the Senegambia region and made its way across West Africa.
+Jollof is known to have originated in the Senegambia region and made its way across West Africa.
 Now is collectively known as one of the most iconic West African dishes.
 And therefore, the subject of intense debate across the region for who has the best Jollof Rice.
 Jollof Rice across the region differ in their components — sauce, spices, rice varieties and many more.

 If you want to learn more about Jollof rice, check out these blog posts.